Section: System Administration Utilities (8)

 The main task of lircd is to decode the infrared signals and provide

 an uniform interface for client applications.
 Clients can connect to

-lircd through a Unix domain socket which is located in
+lircd through a Unix domain socket, by default

 /var/run/lirc/lircd.
 Using this socket they will get the infrared

 codes received by lircd and they can send commands to lircd.

 The configuration file, by default /etc/lirc/lircd.conf.
 A relative

 path is interpreted from /etc/lirc.
 The default configuration file

 Each remote which should be decoded by lircd usually requires that a